NCMBianchi/x86_bioinformatics_setup/README.md

 - **Automatic detection**: Detects OS and architecture automatically
 - **Force options**: Can force specific platform/architecture configurations
 - Allows to run packages such as [bowtie](https://anaconda.org/bioconda/bowtie) and [macs2](https://anaconda.org/bioconda/macs2) that are not –or not fully– supported in arm64
-- Installs the 2.2.2. version of [PyTorch](https://pytorch.org/get-started/previous-versions/) and its dependencies
 - Installs [R](https://www.r-project.org) to run scripts locally within hybrid pipelines, but not [Rstudio](https://posit.co/downloads/) which only recognises the default R version (check the [Rig](https://github.com/r-lib/rig) repository to manage different versions of R in Rstudio)
+- Automatically installs Bioconductor packages (DESeq2, edgeR, etc.) within the conda environment using BiocManager

 <img width="4088" height="4388" alt="BIOINFORMATICS_pipeline (2)" src="https://github.com/user-attachments/assets/cbcd5b9c-d8b1-4fc2-bbf2-3500c061dd16" />